-(May be repeated for a total of six credits) Prerequisite: permission.
+- (May be repeated for a total of six credits) Prerequisite: permission.
 Supervised thesis writing.
-700 COLLEGE TEACHING OF SOCIOLOGY

-Prerequisite: teaching assistant or permission.
+COLLEGE TEACHING OF SOCIOLOGY 700 3 credits - Prerequisite: teaching assistant or permission.
 Training and experience in college teaching of sociology.
 Not approved as credit toward a degree.
-Seminar.

-Prerequisites: 603 and 604, or permission; a sociology graduate student only.
+Seminar. - MULTIVARIATE TECHNIQUES IN SOCIOLOGY 3 credits Prerequisites: 603 and 604, or permission; a sociology graduate student only.
 Methodological problems using advanced multivariate techniques in analysis of sociological data.
 Topics include nonexperimental causal analysis such as recursive and nonrecursive path analysis.
 (Same as KSU 72217).
-MULTIVARIATE TECHNIQUES IN SOCIOLOGY

-MEASUREMENT IN SOCIOLOGY
+MEASUREMENT IN SOCIOLOGY 707